-E.3.
-In 2015 recycled aggregate sales increased again, after a drop in 2013.
-As noted, sales are likely to be higher than is indicated by recording output from permitted sites.
-Sales in 2015 were approximately 327,000 tonnes.
+E.2.
+In 2017 recycled aggregate sales increased.
+Sales are actually likely to be higher than is indicated by recording output from permitted sites.
 Permitted capacity is far in excess of this, and it is assumed that output could increase, provided the source of supply and markets were both available.